-Weak exogeneity is considerably less restrictive than strict exogeneity, which assumes that

-$\mathbb{E}[\varepsilon_t | X] = 0$ , with X denoting the complete $T \times K$ set of regressors (including past, present, and future).
-In the context of time series economic data, strict exogeneity is seldom plausible.
+Weak exogeneity is considerably less restrictive than strict exogeneity, which assumes that $\mathbb{E}[\varepsilon_t | X] = 0$ , with X denoting the $T \times K$ set of all regressors (including past, present, and future).
+In the context of time series economic data, strict exogeneity is rarely plausible.
 In contrast, weak exogeneity allows the structural shock to influence future regressor values through feedback.
-The likelihood of such an effect is substantial, as variables employed in macro estimation often evolve simultaneously within dynamic processes.
-When outcome variable lags are incorporated as regressors, strict exogeneity is certainly violated.
-For a textbook discussion regarding the plausibility of weak and strict exogeneity in various applications, see Stock and Watson (2019, ch.
+Such feedback is very likely as variables employed in macro estimation often evolve as a joint dynamic process and affect each other either instantaneously (as $x_t$ affects $y_t$ ) or with some lag.
+When the regressors incorporate lagged outcome variables, violations of strict exogeneity are certain.
+For further discussion regarding the plausibility of weak and strict exogeneity in various applications, see Stock and Watson (2019, ch.
 16).

-The standard argument for unbiasedness of the OLS estimator $r'\hat{\beta}^{\text{OLS}} = r'(X'X)^{-1}X'y$ heavily relies on strict exogeneity.
-Although it is well-known that OLS exhibits bias under weak exogeneity (see, e.g., Hamilton, 1994, chapter 8.2), a common belief persists that this bias is small and asymptotically negligible.
-Here we claim that this widespread belief is both incorrect and misleading: the bias of OLS can be substantial, potentially leading to inconsistency.
+Standard arguments for unbiasedness of the OLS estimator $r'\hat{\beta}^{\text{OLS}} = r'(X'X)^{-1}X'y$ rely heavily on strict exogeneity.
+Although it is well-known that OLS exhibits bias under weak exogeneity (see, e.g., Hamilton, 1994, ch.
+8.2), it is mostly ignored in the literature.
+Here, we claim that the bias of OLS can be substantial, potentially leading to inconsistency.